owenyeo/tp/docs/DeveloperGuide.md

   Use case continues from step 1.

 * 1b.
 Not all the required fields of the event are provided.

   * 1b1.
 TimetaBRO shows an error message.

   Use case continues from step 1.

 * 1c.
-Event details inputted do not follow the fields constraints
+Event details inputted do not follow the fields constraints.

   * 1c1.
 TimetaBRO shows an error message.

   Use case continues from step 1.